NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 Key Performance Indicators (KPIs)

-Determine when and where your client should allocate resources and how to improve sales, conversion rates, website traffic, customer lifetime value (CLV), etc.
+Determine when and where your client should allocate resources and how to improve sales, conversion rates, website visitors, customer lifetime value (CLV), etc.

 Metrics